Ellen Cantor

 Ellen Cantor (1961–2013) was an American artist.
 Cantor was known for combining pornography, politics, pop culture and the handmade in her paintings, drawings, sculptures, videos, and films.
+She was known for her experimental film work, notably Pinochet Porn, a experimental film in the form of a soap opera, following children growing up during Augusto Pinochet’s regime in Chile.

 Born in Detroit, Michigan to a Jewish family, Cantor completed her studies at Brandeis University in 1983 with a degree in painting.
 She went on to study at the Skowhegan School of Painting and Sculpture in 1991.